mpfishe2/azure-event-hubs-for-kafka/tutorials/spark/README.md

 ## Running Spark

 Running Spark for the first time can be overwhelming.
 If you don't already have Spark running in your own environment, we recommend using [Azure Databricks](https://azure.microsoft.com/services/databricks/) to simplify the process - it'll take care of the details so you can focus on your application.
 If you decide to go with Azure Databricks, make sure to use Runtime Version `5.0 (Scala 2.11)` (the first Databricks runtime that uses Spark v2.4) or later.
-Importing the Spark v2.4 connector JARs on a pre-5.0 runtime will not work.
+This runtime version (and later runtime versions after it) do not require any importing of JARs or libraries.
+Trying to import the Spark v2.4 connector JARs on a pre-5.0 runtime will not work as the Spark Version will be incompatible.

 Whether you end up choosing a cloud platform like Azure Databricks or decide to run on your on-prem cluster, Event Hubs for Kafka will work all the same.

 *Note: Databricks shades the Kafka client under the `kafkashaded` package.
 If you are using Databricks to run Spark:

 1. Do not import `org.apache.kafka.common.security.plain.PlainLoginModule` (it's provided by the Databricks runtime)
 2. Update your EH_SASL constant's `org.apache.kafka.common.security.plain.PlainLoginModule` to `kafkashaded.org.apache.kafka.common.security.plain.PlainLoginModule`
+3. `$ConnectionString` in the EH_SASL is not a variable you need to provide.
+It is the actual username.
+4. `TOPIC` is the Event Hub you are trying to read from
+5. Make sure you get the Shared Access Key from the **namespace** not the Event Hub level

 ## Microbatching vs Continuous Processing